 - Also, after his Moon Pie prank on Brutal, Wild Bill makes a joke comparing Brutal to "Little Black Sambo".

 - Pragmatic Adaptation: Some of the more rational explanations in the book are turned into supernatural explanations in the movie.
 Instead of Paul figuring out who the actual killer was on his own, John Coffey gave him the information through his touch.

 - Pre-Asskicking One-Liner: Harry Terwilliger gets his own back on Wild Bill after the latter urinates on him.

 - "Piss on me?" (cue the fire-hose)

 - Precision F-Strike: "What in the blue fuck was that?!"
-From James Cromwell, of all people, after Delacroix's horribly botched execution.
+From Warden Moores, of all people, after Delacroix's horribly botched execution.

 - Rape Is a Special Kind of Evil: Which is why Delacroix's crime was not mentioned in the film and why Wharton is such a disgusting character.

-- Retirony: Percy ending up a patient at the Briar Ridge Mental Institution, after being 'encouraged' to get a transfer there.
+- Retirony: Percy ending up a patient at the Briar Ridge Mental Institution, after being "encouraged" to get a transfer there, with only a few years to live at most.
 Call It Karma.

-- Shout-Out: A very relevant one in Top Hat, something of a Chekhov's Gun too.
+- A very relevant one in Top Hat, something of a Chekhov's Gun too.